 “Delightful and exuberant, Miss Camel will be a stop-motion animation in which a Saudi girl conspires with a frisky camel to travel to the Miss Camel beauty pageant in Doha to win enough money to pay back her dowry and break her arranged marriage.”View Profile

 Emir Baigazin studied at the Kazakh National Academy of Arts in Almaty, majoring in film direction and cinema.
-He was inducted into the APSA Academy in 2013 for directing Harmony Lessons and was a development grant recipient through his project The River.
+He was inducted into the APSA Academy in 2013 for directing Harmony Lessons and was a development grant recipient through his project The River, which will have its World Premiere in the Orizzonti section of the Venice International Film Festival, 2018.

 “The River is a sharp drama set in a small town on the steppes of Kazakhstan about the turmoil of a family of five children being troubled by an adolescent from the city.”View Profile